FemiMerit/Project1/README.md

 + ### Response page

     - Response page appears after submitting the contact form.
-    - It contains the thank you message and the promise to get in touch with the applicant within 24 hours.
+    - It contains the thank you message and the promise to get in touch with the user
-    - It will automatically direct the user to the main page in 10 seconds.
+    - The user can return to the mail pain by clicking the Home link positioned at the top left of the page

     ![Response page](documentation/response_page.png)